jiazhihao/attention_superoptimizer/README.md

 ## Installation

-See [instructions](INSTALL.md) to install Mirage from source.
+The quickest way to try Mirage is through our prebuilt [docker images](INSTALL.md).
+You can also [install Mirage from source](INSTALL.md).

 ## Quickstart

+As a tensor algebra superoptimizer, Mirage can be used to optimize arbitrary DNNs.
+We use two examples to show how to use Mirage to automatically generate CUDA kernels for group-query attention (GQA) in LLAMA-3-70B and low-rank adapter (LoRA).
+These Mirage-generated kernels outperform existing manually-optimized kernels.

+### Superoptimize group-query attention (GQA)

-The following example shows how to use Mirage to automatically generate CUDA kernels for group-query attention (GQA) in LLAMA-3-70B.
+The follow code snippet shows how to use Mirage to automatically generate highly-optimized CUDA programs for group-query attention (GQA) in LLAMA-3-70B.
 We assume the model is served in half precision and is tensor model parallelized across 4 GPUs to fit in GPU device memory.
 Therefore, the GQA operator computes attention across 8 query heads and 2 key-value heads.

-First, we define the computation graph for GQA, which takes three input tensors `Q`, `K`, and `V`, and produces a single output tensor `O` that contains the attention result.
+First, we define the computation graph for GQA, which takes three input tensors `Q`, `K`, and `V`, and produces a single output tensor `O` that contains the attention result:

 ```python
 import mirage as mi